Perturbative analysis of the Wess-Zumino flow: Summary

 \section{Summary}

-We introduced a supersymmetric gradient flow with renormalization-invariant couplings in the Wess-Zumino model and showed the UV finiteness of the correlation functions of the superfield generated by the gradient flow.
-The finiteness is a consequence of the perturbative power counting theorem for the 1PI supergraphs based on the super-Feynman rules.
-In particular, we found that the interaction term in the flow equation does not contribute to divergent graphs, only the boundary theory does.
-After the parameter renormalization in the boundary theory, its remaining divergence of the wave function can be remove by taking a renormalization-invariant initial condition for the flowed superfield.
-Thus, any correlation function of the flowed superfield is UV finite at all orders of the perturbation theory.
+We introduced a supersymmetric gradient flow with renormalization-invariant couplings in the Wess-Zumino model and showed that correlation functions of the flowed superfield are UV finite using a power counting theorem for 1PI supergraphs based on super-Feynman rules.
+In particular, we found that the interaction terms of the flow equation do not contribute to divergent graphs, only terms of the boundary theory do.
+After the parameter renormalization in the boundary theory, the remaining divergence of the wave function can be removed by taking initial conditions to be renormalization invariant.
+Thus, we found that any correlation function of the flowed superfield is UV finite at all orders of the perturbation theory.

-In non-supersymmetric theory, including the mass term (and terms like $\phi^4$ interactions) in the matter flow yields non-removable divergence as bulk counterterms.
+In nonsupersymmetric scalar field theory, including the mass term and a term like $\phi^4$ interaction yields nonremovable divergences.
 Even in the massless free flow, a wave function renormalization remains.
-On the other hand, since the coupling constants of the Wess-Zumino flow are invariant under the renormalization, the bulk counterterm does not appear.
-The extra wave function renormalization does not exist for interacting Wess-Zumino flow under appropriate initial condition.
-The mechanism of giving this UV property is quite different from the Yang-Mills flow in which the gauge symmetry plays a crucial role.
-The existence of the non-renormalization theorem is significant and allows us the couplings and the initial condition that are invariant under renormalization to gradient flow equation.
+Some kind of symmetry could be necessary for the UV finiteness property.
+In the Yang-Mills flow, the BRS symmetry guarantees the UV finiteness, whereas in the Wess-Zumino flow the supersymmetry plays a crucial role to hold the property in a mechanism that is quite different from the Yang-Mills flow.

+The existence of the nonrenormalization theorem is significant in our proof because it leads to the renormalization-invariant initial condition [Eqs.~\eref{inital_condition_Psi} and \eref{inital_condition_Phi}] and the invariant mass [Eq.~\eref{inv_mass}] in the Wess-Zumino flow [Eq.~\eref{WZflow_vector}].
+The UV finiteness is a direct consequence of these invariances.
+Therefore, it is unclear whether our results can be extended to other theories that do not have a nonrenormalization theorem.

+Without the renormalization-invariant initial conditions \eref{inital_condition_Psi} and \eref{inital_condition_Phi}, the wave function renormalization remains, and the extra wave function renormalization of the flowed superfield, as in gradient flow of quark fields, makes the correlation function finite.
+On the other hand, if the flow equations are not given by renormalization-invariant coupling constants, the perturbative renormalizability breaks down completely.